Graviton-Code-Editor/website/docs/guides/building.md

 - rpm
 - AppImage

-Please keep in mind that not all the distros can build some packages.
-Anyway, Ubuntu can build a Debian package and an AppImage installer out of the box.
+Please keep in mind that any distribution can build for every platform.
+For example, you can build for AppImage and Deb in Debian-based distros, like Ubuntu.

-#### Building an out-packed
+#### Building out-packed

 In case you want to test Graviton in a production build but don't want to create an installer, you can build an outpacked version, this builds faster than an installer.

 Run:
 ```shell
 npm run build:outpacked
 ```